 This article explains alternative ways to study and gives information on potential learning opportunity providers.

 Most colleges and universities offer part time courses alongside their full time programmes.
-These are usually taught on set regular days, typically 2-3 days per week.
+These can e anything up to 20 hours a week, depending on the level and length of the course.
+You would attend classes during the day or evening.
 This is a good option because you have better access to the tutors, can attend day lectures and use the institution's facilities, such as libraries, IT suites and leisure facilities.

 If going to a class at the same time each week does not suit you, open learning could be the answer.
 It can be either: